AdrianVenegasM/c/README.md

     1. Delete all the markdown pages from this directory and replace them with your own.
     2. If a main page is needed, it needs to be in a file called `main_page.md`.
 8. Open the folder `include`.
 Then:
     1. Change the name of the folder `project-abbr` to something that matches your project (name or abbreviation).
-Delete all the files _except_ `config.hpp.in` in this directory and replace them with your public include files, if they exist.
+Delete all the files _except_ `config.h.in` in this directory and replace them with your public include files, if they exist.
 9. Open the folder `src`.
 Then:
     1. Remove all of the `.c` files in this folder and replace them with your source files and private includes.
 10. Open the folder `test`.
 Then: